itsivag/Hostlr/README.md

 ## Usage

-1. **User Registration:** Create an account by providing your details, including a valid email address.

-2. **User Login:** Log in using your registered email and password.

-3. **Leave Request Submission:** After logging in, submit a leave request by filling out the required information on the submission form.
+1. **Leave Request Submission:** After logging in, submit a leave request by filling out the required information on the submission form.

-4. **Leave Request Status:** View the status of your leave requests on your dashboard.
+2. **Leave Request Status:** View the status of your leave requests on your dashboard.

-5. **User Profile:** Update your profile information if necessary.
+3. **User Profile:** Update your profile information if necessary.

 ## Contributing